 4) Reports and dashboards

-Some FSM software also offers leaderboards for executives that add a competitive element among them to finish more jobs in a day.
-They also have incentive trackers which motivates agents to work harder towards achieving their targets for additional rewards.
+Some FSM software also offer leaderboards for executives that add a competitive element among them to finish more jobs in a day.
+They also have incentive trackers which motivate agents to work harder towards achieving their targets for additional rewards.

 Also read: Top 5 challenges in field service management

 When technicians go out for repair or other maintenance work, they have to carry some parts, equipment, tools, and other things.
 The FSM system allows supervisors to monitor and manage inventory seamlessly.
 It records whenever a technician takes spare parts and keeps a real-time record of the stock.
 Several systems can integrate analytics with their inventory software and create demand forecasts.
 This helps to understand which parts are used the most and when they should expect to reorder.

 Field service software also comes with intelligent route planning that guides your field workforce through the fastest and safest routes to reach their destinations on time.
 It saves your agents’’ time and fuel by avoiding roads with traffic, accidents, events, and more.
 Moreover, the software offers accurate addresses and reduces deviation time for executives.
 It also provides live tracking with ETA.